datasets/awesome-data/football.md

 *Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks.*

-Note: :octocat: stands for the GitHub page and :gem: stands for the RubyGems page.
+Note: :octocat: stands for the GitHub page, :gem: stands for the RubyGems page and :datahub: stands for dataset on DataHub.

 [[toc]]